 With a centralized SRM, you have one place for everyone to store their stakeholder information.
 By choosing a user-friendly SRM that’s easy and fast, you’ll naturally have a higher user adoption rate, so you can guarantee your team is using the software.
 When everyone uses the same secure SRM, all your vital data is protected, organized and accessible, so you never have to worry about losing your data if a team member leaves the project because it’s already inputted into your SRM.

-Not sure how to make the transition from spreadsheets to stakeholder relationship management software?
+Are you unsure about how to transition from spreadsheets to stakeholder relationship management software?
 Don't worry, we wrote an eBook just for you!
-'The Step-by-Step Guide to Say Goodbye to Spreadsheets,' walks you through the process of switching from spreadsheets to SRM software.
+'The Step-by-Step Guide to Say Goodbye to Spreadsheets' walks you through the process of switching from spreadsheets to SRM software.

 Stakeholder management challenge:

-Like issues, if you miss a commitment, you’re likely losing stakeholder trust and impacting your organization’s reputation.
+Like issues, if you miss a commitment, you're likely to lose stakeholder trust and impact your organization's reputation.

 SRM solution:

-Utilizing an SRM with a commitments management module will ensure that you and your team will understand all your commitments, including the communications associated with them and who they’re connected to within your organization.
-With easy access to this organized information, you can be sure that you’ll never miss or forget one again.
+Using an SRM with a commitments management module ensures that you and your team understand all your commitments, including the associated communications and who they're connected to within your organization.
+With easy access to this organized information, you can be sure that you'll never miss or forget it again.

-Interested in learning more about how an SRM helps you manage stakeholder commitments?
-Check out our blog!
+Learning more about how an SRM helps you manage stakeholder commitments →

 Stakeholder management challenge: